Music Therapy

 Definition

-So is it Music or Therapy?
+Is it Music or Therapy?

 It is both.
 The core of the work is the belief that everyone has the capacity to respond to music, regardless of illness, disability, or social isolation.
 Therapists use collaborative, active music-making (improvising, writing, or playing songs) as a universal language for communication and connection, especially where words fail.